Code-Institute-Submissions/johnston9-ms2-apis/README.md

 ### Interactive maps

-The site has two map features.
-One showing the college’s position in New York and its proximity to the New York Stock Exchange and the Union Square apartments.
+The site has two maps.
+Map one is set to a far zoom with a marker cluster which when clicked zooms in on New York and shows the college's location in relation to the New York Stock Exchange and the Union Square apartments.
+The college has a flag icon with a drop Animation for an onload effect and an onclick infowindow.

 The intention to give people a real feel of where the college is and where they could be.

 The other map is interactive and shows places to stay and eat in New York and a real time image to take bring even closer.